cpetig/wasm-shm-test/README.md

 The generated code checked in at rust-client is just for debugging convenience, the `bindgen!` macro works equally well.

+This example doesn't handle blocking buffers attached to subscribers, an extension to support this is planned.

 ## Complex example

 `examples/complex` contains a complex example which uses